paternina/Become-reverification-web-button/README.md

 - `Confidence` is the percentage of liveness for the user
 - `AuditImages.Bytes` and `ReferenceImage.Bytes` are images in Base64
+- `data` is the response returned from our service that tells if the user is who he said he is

 ### Example